amigavision/AmigaVision/content/distro/MegaAGS-Extras.md

 The main MegaAGS image will check for `Saves:custom-startup` and execute that when found.
 This lets you e.g. copy any custom settings to `ENV:` as part of the startup, so you can have your own Workbench, Directory Opus and custom application installs on a separate hard drive that survives upgrades to the main MegaAGS image.

 Note that these are contained in a 7zip archive file to make sure they don't take any additional space in the main archive.
-Only unpack these if you intend to use them, as they will take up several gigabytes of storage if you do.
+Only unpack these if you intend to use them, as they will take up quite a bit of storage if you do.